FileFighter/ClientSetup/README.md

 ## Usage
 After successfully installing Docker you can start using FileFighter.
+Just download this repository as a zipfile [here](https://github.com/FileFighter/ClientSetup/releases/).
-This Repository contains one <!-- three --> important script:
+This repository contains one <!-- three --> important script:
 The [initial start](./init_setup.sh) script starts downloading all the application and starts them in different containers.
 Run it with
 ```shell script
 ./init_setup